SofiaNords/eurovision-quiz/README.md

 -   The Website was tested on Google Chrome, Microsoft Edge and Safari browsers.
 -   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone SE, iPhone 11 & Galaxy Fold.
--   A large amount of testing was done to ensure that all pages were linking correctly.
+-   A large amount of testing was done to ensure that all JavaScript functions work as intended.